umlsynco/diagrams/README.md

-UML editor for a software architecure lovers !
+UML editor for a software architecture lovers !
 --------